When Mentor Methodist's "new"

 Don't miss dinner!

-Head to Fellowship Hall for sloppy joes, pizza, and chips.
+Head to Fellowship Hall for sloppy joes, pizza, vegetarian chili, and chips.

 Saturday from 11:00am - 1:30pm